Principal Investigator

 I received my B.S. in chemistry with a minor in English and an ACS certification in biochemistry from the University of Portland in 2019.
 While in college, I worked in two laboratories (the Hoffman lab and the Weilhoefer lab) on research focused on extracting, identifying, and quantifying compounds from plants.
 In 2018, I was a National Science Foundation Boyce Thompson Institute Plant Genome Research Intern in the Moghe lab at Cornell University.
 Prior to joining Carnegie, I also worked at the Oregon Health and Science University on the Patient-Centered Outcomes Research Institute’s peer review editorial board from 2017 to 2019.
 In the Rhee lab, I work on a variety of interdisciplinary projects using molecular and chemical techniques to study novel genes and mechanisms.
 In my free time, I love to cook and bake, read, and go hiking.

-Karine Prado (Senior Research Associate)
+Karine Prado (Senior Research Associate, MSU)

 I received my PhD from the University of Montpellier (France) where I studied the molecular and cellular mechanisms controlling the hydraulic properties of Arabidopsis thaliana rosette in response to environmental stresses.
 Then I joined the University of Edinburgh (UK) as a postdoctoral research associate.
 I studied the contribution of non-transcriptional mechanisms to biological timekeeping of the pico-alga Ostreococcus tauri that has become a new relevant model for plant Systems Biology.
 Then I studied how light and thermo-sensitive phytochrome photoreceptors regulate chloroplast RNA processing and photosynthesis.
 At the Carnegie Institution, I am going to study mechanisms of thermoadaptation of a desert extremophile C4 plant.
 The long term goal of this project is to improve crops and to address relevant challenges in response to worldwide climate changes.
 When I am not working in lab, I like hiking, dancing, swimming, reading and watching movies.